ACfma/CMEPDA_exam/README.md

 CMEPDA_exam is a repository containing two Python modules capable to classify Alzheimer desease subjects from control's ones using GM segmented MRI images using a single training phase.

-The images used in order to create and test these classifiers can be found in the [IMAGES](https://github.com/ACfma/CMEPDA_exam/tree/main/IMAGES) folder.

 ---